Alexander-Mentoring/trade-republic/Diry.md

 2. Plan

 I do not have any design in this task.
-Will make some fast design in figma to have reference:
+Will make some fast design in figma to have reference: test